Speed up your review and approval process in 9 simple steps

 First and foremost, you want to make things as simple as possible for everybody involved in the review and approval process.
 In other words, you should use simple file formats, reduce file sizes, and eliminate the use of complex software.

-A review and approval software like Filestage can help make life easier for everyone in the review and approval process, regardless of their level of technical ability.
-Plus it can help dramatically speed up your approval processes.
+Online proofing software like Filestage can help make life easier for everyone in the review and approval process, regardless of their level of technical ability.
+Plus it can help dramatically speed up your approval workflows and create a more streamlined process for collecting feedback.

 Tip #2: Encourage common vocabulary.